 Vincent van Gogh: A Life in Letters is a valuable personal introduction to the artist’s life and work, with illuminating commentaries by experts on the subject.

 A beautifully produced selection…of [van Gogh's] surviving letters… It is the enormous popularity of van Gogh's art that fuels our desire for a connection with the man, a man who still speaks so eloquently in these letters.

 — The Washington Post

-Nienke Bakker is Curator of Exhibitions at the Van Gogh Museum in Amsterdam.
+Nienke Bakker is senior curator at the Van Gogh Museum, Amsterdam.

 Leo Jansen is Curator of Paintings at the Van Gogh Museum, Amsterdam.

 Hans Luijten is Curator of Research at the Van Gogh Museum, Amsterdam.